-Dr Caroline Vance, King's College London Prof Dame Pamela Shaw, University of Sheffield Dr Caroline Vance, Senior Lecturer at King's College London, explores RNA binding proteins' roles in ALS and FTD, focusing on FET proteins (FUS, EWS, TAF15).
+Dr Caroline Vance, King's College London Dr Caroline Vance, Senior Lecturer at King's College London, explores RNA binding proteins' roles in ALS and FTD, focusing on FET proteins (FUS, EWS, TAF15).
 FUS mutations lead to the most aggressive form of ALS, while all FET proteins are found in aggregates in FTD.
 Her team investigates disease mechanisms using biochemical techniques and super-resolution microscopy in cell and animal models.
 Since her PhD, Caroline's research has centred on this area.
 Beyond research, she chairs the PhD Neuroscience subcommittee, overseeing PhD student progression and well-being.
 She also contributes to Neuroscience education at King's, leading modules in Clinical Neuroscience and Psychology and Neuroscience for MSc and BSc programs, respectively.
 GG Excellent opportunity to share experiences and inspire the next generation.
-JJ
+99